Piccadilly Project

 New York Times (of the novel)

 Clyde Edgerton is the author of ten novels, a book of advice, a memoir, short stories and essays.
 He has been a Guggenheim Fellow and five of his novels have been New York Times Notable Books.
-He is a member of the Fellowship of Southern Writers and is the Thomas S. Kenan lll Distinguished Professor of Creative Writing at UNC Wilmington.
-Below, Edgerton talks about developing Lunch at the Piccadilly for the stage with Mike Craver and Steve Umberger.
+He is a member of the Fellowship of Southern Writers and is Professor of Creative Writing at UNC Wilmington.
+Mike Craver's Off-Broadway credits include The Oil City Symphony, Smoke on the Mountain, and Radio Gals.
+He has worked in theatres across the country, and was a member of the Red Clay Ramblers for many years.
+Below, Edgerton talks about developing Lunch at the Piccadilly for the stage with Mike Craver and director/producer Steve Umberger.

 .